mstr-brightside/wolka-suggests-study/README.md

 [Codecademy](https://www.codecademy.com/ "CodeCademy") - specific to programming languages, offers various courses to learn different languages, including Python, Javascript, C++, Ruby; You may also find materials for HTML, CSS as well as for Data Science.
 Codeacademy has a community (chat, forum), where you may speak with others; provides articles and cheatsheets.
 Individuas and business pricing.

+[EggHead](https://egghead.io/ "EggHead") - relatively small platform with courses, mostly web-dev oriented.
+Also offers podcasts, talks and articles.
+Huge plus on EggHead is that you don't need to pay to watch materias.
+Just register and start learning.

 ## RU

 # Online practice